muratk3n/thirdwave/en/tweets/2019/week39.md

 ---

-GREAT.
-No monkeying around with money shit - Congress controls the purse strings.
-Period.
-Show your POWAH.

-"@jacobpramuk

-Senate votes 54-41 to block Trump's national emergency declaration used to get border wall funding.
-Vulnerable Republicans up in 2020 who sided with Trump here include Gardner, McSally and Tillis"

-*2019-9-25 20:30:46*

----

 Sceneario: establ. hits DJT with Ukraine, but that's a double-edged sword that cuts Biden too, two birds with one stone.
 Trigger crisis (slowdown is already a sure thing), Trump loses.
 Warren or someone